natescherer/postmodern-repo-copiertemplate/README.md

-# cookiecutter-basic
+# cookiecutter-base

 A [Cookiecutter][cookiecutter] template for creating a basic GitHub repository.
+(And other cookiecutters!)

 ## Included Features